City Link (company): Acquisition of Target Express

-Exactly one year after Initial City Link announced its franchise buyback scheme, it finished negotiations with the shareholders of Target Express to purchase the company on 20 November 2006.
-Target was officially acquired, and taken over by Initial City Link on 1 March 2007.
+Exactly one year after Rentokil Initial announced its City Link franchise buyback scheme, it finished negotiations with the shareholders of Target Express to purchase the company on 20 November 2006.
+Target was officially acquired, and taken over by City Link on 1 March 2007.

 As a part of its merger with Target Express, City Link was planning to close 42 of the 110 combined branches in the first half of 2008, to provide a single integrated network.
 However, at the end of February 2008, managing director Petar Cvetkovic announced a suspension of further integration of Target Express depots until January 2009.

 The merger of the two units proved problematic, particularly due to depots running different computer systems, damaging profits at parent company Rentokil Initial.
-Rentokil turned down several offers for the loss making unit in May 2008, instead intending to turn around City Link's fortunes.
+Rentokil Initial turned down several offers for the loss making unit in May 2008, instead intending to turn around City Link's fortunes.

 By November 2011, City Link was still losing money, annual figures released in July show losses growing to £17.8 million, and revenues down 13.5%, and a November 2011 trading statement stated losses of £25 million in the first nine months.
 Rentokil Initial sold the business to corporate restructuring firm Better Capital in April 2013.